 Logicacloud’s managed service consultancy in Europe can be your ‘go-to’ provider, one that is experienced in working with your IT engineers and HR professionals to manage those releases, adapt your configuration, test your security and help monitor your integrations.

 To be clear, there are a lot of options out there, but your pre-implementation partner is likely to be too expensive, so another option will need to be considered.
 Knowledge transfer also cannot be avoided.
-Logicacloud understand these challenges and constraints and offer a ‘Pay as we deliver’ approach to supporting you – there when you need us, for as long as you need us.
+Logicacloud understands these challenges and constraints and offers a ‘Pay as we deliver’ approach to supporting you – there when you need us, for as long as you need us.

 You will also have a lot of data that needs to be migrated and not all of it will go into Workday.
-Historical data will be a challenge that you need consider early on.
-Where will it sit, how will it integrate and where.
-How and where will analytics be run on datasets in different places.
+Historical data will be a challenge that you need to consider early on.
+Where will it sit, how will it integrate, and where?
+How and where will analytics be run on datasets in different places?